fission-codes/publish-action/README.md

 Once your user and app are registered, you can use the following command to get your key (base64 encoded):

 `cat ~/.config/fission/key/machine_id.ed25519|base64`

+Copy the resulting value into Github Secrets for your project (or run `gh secret set` if using the github cli).

+### `app_url`

+*Optional* The URL of an already registered app.
+You can use this option instead of committing your `fission.yaml` file to git.
+This is especially useful if you want to deploy different branches to different URLs.

+### `build_dir`

+*Optional* The build output directory for your app.
+This is the same value as the `build` valid in `fission.yaml`.

 ### `workdir`